m-tyler/vscode-ibmi-UserSpooledFiles/README.md

-This extension is deprecated.
-Transition to [IBM i Queue Objects Viewer](vscode:extension/vscode-ibmi-queues) This extension is deprecated.
-Transition to [fabiospampinato.vscode-highlight](vscode:extension/vscode:extension/fabiospampinato.vscode-highlight)

 # vscode-ibmi-UserSpooledFiles

 This extension provides views and tools for listing a user's spooled file and managing them (one at a time).